-An automation is a series of actions that are triggered by a contact's behavior.
+An automation is a series of actions and communications that are triggered by a contact's behavior.

-Here we'll cover all the pieces of an automation funnel, including triggers, actions and communications you can use within your automations!
+Here we'll cover all the pieces of an automation, including the different triggers, actions and communications you can use.

 Plus, we'll also go over all of the specific step-by-step instructions on how to:

 - Create an automation

 - Add your actions, communications, and goals

 - Deactivate/reactivate an automation